nrenx/nbkrist-student-portal/SUPABASE_SETUP.md

 2. The application calls `fetchStudentDetails` in `studentService.ts`
 3. This function delegates to `fetchStudentDetailsFromStorage` in `studentStorageService.ts`
 4. The storage service:
-   - Determines the branch and section using `rollIndex.json` or by extracting from the roll number pattern
-   - Constructs possible paths for the student data
+   - Generates the path to the student data using the exact structure: `{academic_year}/{year_sem}/{roll_number}/` (e.g., `2024-25/1-1/24KB1A0501/`)
+   - Checks if the student folder exists at this path
-   - Attempts to download the data files from each path
+   - If the folder exists, downloads the student data files:
+     - personal_details.json
+     - attendance.json
+     - mid_marks.json
+     - {roll_number}.json (e.g., 24KB1A0501.json)
    - Parses the data, handling both JSON and multipart form data
    - Processes the data into a format compatible with the UI components
-   - Returns the processed data or null if not found
+   - Returns the processed data or null if the folder doesn't exist (displays "No data available")
 5. The UI components display the data to the user

 ### Error Handling